Menu Close

 This is the third year of the program and already some participants have transitioned to the ILCA 6 and participated in subsequent State & National events.

-Thanks to the ILCA districts for their support, providing a boat for their sailor and for managing the selection process.
+Thanks to the ILCA districts for their support, and for managing the selection process.

 The full ILCA Oceania Press Release is Here.